GD-DSir/Habit_Tracker/README.md

 The only usable pane in this case is the add pane.
 Both the stat and menu pane will inform the user to add a habit to use the program features.

 Using the add pane:

 The add pane consists of the following elements:
 - Entry box to input habit name.
 - Radiobuttons to select habit frequency.
 - Radiobuttons to select the completion state of the habit.
+- Add button to add habit with specified properties.

   The complete function is used to add habits that are not complete at time of adding.
 The habits will be added to list of habits allowing users to be reminded of the habit regardless of completion.
   The main use for this is to add a habit that might be forgotten if not added at the time of think about it, usefull for those who are forgetfull.
+The Add button is only clickable if all fields are filled.

 Statistics will be displayed in the stat pane.
 The buttons of the menu pane are clickable and program can be navigated: